SciML/Optimization.jl/docs/src/tutorials/linearandinteger.md

 |:------------- |:---- |:---- |:--- |:---- |:--- |:--- |
 | Net Cash Flow | -150 | -100 | 200 | -200 | 50  | 300 |

-To address these financial needs, our hypothetical company has access to various funding sources[^1]:
+To address these financial needs, our hypothetical company has access to various funding sources:

  1. A line of credit: The company can utilize a line of credit of up to $100,000, subject to a monthly interest rate of 1%.
  2. Commercial paper issuance: In any of the first three months, the company has the option to issue 90-day commercial paper with a cumulative interest rate of 2% for the three-month period.